alain-michael/alain-michael/README.md

 ### Hi there 👋

 ## About Me
- Hi, I'm **Alain Michael Muhirwa**.
-I develop web and mobile apps using cutting-edge technologies like React, Express, Flask, and more.
-I'm passionate about infusing AI and machine learning algorithms into web-based applications and mobile development, constantly seeking innovative approaches to create groundbreaking solutions.
+### Hi there 👋, I'm **Alain Michael Muhirwa**, a full-stack developer with a deep fascination for the intersection of technology and intelligence.
+From crafting pixel-perfect front-end interfaces to architecting robust back-end systems, I thrive on building end-to-end solutions.
+My toolkit includes Python, Django, JavaScript, HTML, CSS, and various frameworks like React and Node.js.
+I'm also passionate about AI and machine learning and ways they could be incorporated into applications and such.

 ![Profile Views](https://komarev.com/ghpvc/?username=alain-michael)